For many, many years, le reveillon was the way Franco-Americans ushered in New Year’s Day in New England’s Little Canadas.

 There were sets carres – traditional dances -- often accompanied by a fiddler, an accordionist, or maybe a piano, a mandolin, or a mouth organ.
 Family and friends would sing traditional songs like Minuit Chretien and Alouette.
 Maybe they’d have a glass of dandelion wine.

 The traditional reveillon began to vanish after World War II.
 Today, even the last vestiges are disappearing.
-In 2011 the Lowell Holy Ghost Society held a Reveillon to welcome the New Year.
-This year it’s just a gala.
+In Lowell, though, the Lowell Holy Ghost Society is holding a reveillon on December 31 to welcome the New Year.